Things I loved about Japan

 5 Food or drink experiences I won't forget

 The culinary experience was so great, it deserves its own category!

-2. Local specialities
+2. Local specialties

 I loved how different regions had their own little twist on dishes.
-I had wonderful cold noodle dishes in Shikoku Island, and 3 different ways with Plums whilst walking the Kumano Kodo (ice cream, wine & pickled)
+I had wonderful cold noodle dishes on Shikoku Island, and 3 different ways with Plums whilst walking the Kumano Kodo (ice cream, wine & pickled)

 I developed a taste for Saki and Green Tea (not together though!).
-I even sampled some ice cold Jasmine Tea, and it was fantastic.
+I even sampled some ice-cold Jasmine Tea, and it was fantastic.

 With every meal on the trail, you will find a selection of pickles.
 Some like Umeboshi (pickled plums) are very sour and not to everyone’s taste (I heartily recommend trying them though), but others like lotus root and cabbage are a delight.